Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 crassinoda 'Pitt White' Very fine leaves.

-Fargesia denudata 'Lancaster 1’ (picture above right) With thin leaves and overhanging branches.
+Fargesia denudata 'Lancaster 1 (picture above right) With thin leaves and overhanging branches.
 In 1986 introduced from China as a seedling .
 New Generation!

 Height 2-3 m. sun till shadow hardy between -20/-25°C

-Fargesia denudata 'Leda' (picture above left) In this mutatie 70% of the culms shows variegation in the spring and early summer.
+Fargesia denudata 'Leda' (picture above left) In this Lancaster 1 mutation 70% of the culms shows variegation in the spring and early summer.
 To keep this variegation cut away the green culms.
-Named after Fargesia murieliae 'Leda' that had the same charasteristics but it deid after flowering. (available in Juni)

-Height 2 m. shade!! hardy between -20/-25°C
+Height 2 m. shady hardy between -20/-25

 Height 2-3 m. sun till shadow hardy between -20/-25°C

-Fargesia demissa (Lanzhou) One of the most hardy bamboos growing at the most northern limit.
+Fargesia demissa (Lanzhou) One of the most hardy bamboos that grows at the most northern limit.
 In their natural growing place near "Lanzhou" under difficult circumstances F. demissa only gets between 1 and 2 meter high but in the west it will become somewhat higher.
 The different clones gradually shows their own character.
-Sometimes it is seen as a subspecies of F. nitida but according Demoly F. demissa it differs enough to have the status of a species.
+Sometimes it is seen as a subspecies of F. nitida but according Demoly F. demissa differs enough to have the status of a species.
 In China some years ago there had been experiments with sowing.
 This would indicate that F. demissa is "new Generation"!?
 The supplier from China has confirmed this.

 -demissa F Long narrow leaves and thicker canes.
 Introduced by Kimmei.

--demissa ’Gerry’ (picture above right and left) (G) This is the Fargesia with the most character.
+-demissa 'Gerry' (picture above right and left) (G) This is the Fargesia with the most character.
 Robust, relatively thick and spaced culms changing in the sun to deep purple (black).
 Promising.
 Introduced by Kimmei.
 Chosen to 'Bamboo of the year 2014' in Germany.
-In the winter it is not very green but it is still a remarkable plant.
+In the winter it is not very green but then it is still a remarkable plant.

-Height 2-3 m.+ sun till half shadow hardy between -20/-25°C
+Height 2-3 m. sun till half shadow hardy between -20/-25°C

 -dracocephala (see: Fargesia apicirubens and Fargesia ‘Rufa’)

-Height 2-3 m. half shadow hardy between -15/-20°C
+Height 2-3 m. partial shade winter hardy between -15/-20°C

 -fungosa ’Burgundy’ (= Borinda?)
 New Generation In the sun the canes becomes somewhat reddish.

-Height 1-2 m. sun till half shadow hardy between -8/-13°C
+Height 3-7 m. sun till half shadow hardy between -8/-13°C

 New seedlings from China.

-Fargesias gaolinensis was discoverd by Professor Hongchao TAN near the place Gaolin County Songming in Yunnan, China on 2100 Meter .It is still waiting for a formal identification as a new species, so the improved name gaolinensis can change.
+"Fargesias gaolinensis" was discoverd by Professor Hongchao TAN near the place Gaolin County Songming in Yunnan, China on 2100 Meter .Till now it was waiting for a formal identification as a new species, so the improved name gaolinensis was changed by Chris Stapleton into Tongpeia arachnoides. .

 Confusion and the end of a myth: Harvested seeds of F. gaolinensis near Song Ming were named Fargesias songmingensis but they represent at most a different variety.
 Other local varieties that were given local names as Fargesia fungosa, F. huaningensis, F. papyrifera, F. similaris, F. songmingensis and F. yunnanensis also belong to F. gaolinensis.